 In Spain, since 2002, the official currency is the Euro (€).
 Major credit cards such as Visa and Master Card and to some extend American Express are accepted all over Spain.
 You can also use them to withdraw money from a cash machine and pay in restaurants, shops and hotels.

-In case of thefts or losing your card please immediately call your provider to lock it:
+In case of thefts or losing your card please immediately call your provider to block it:

 In Spain, restaurants are required by law to include service charges in their prices, but most people leave small change if they are happy with the service.
 Commonly, you also tip hotel porters and taxi drivers.